nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 )
 ```

+You'll notice that the inputs are provided in the exact same order in the call to the process as they are listed in the process' input block.
+In Nextflow, inputs are positional, meaning you _must_ follow the same order; and of course there have to be the same number of elements.

 ### 2.5.
 Run the workflow to verify that the variant calling step works

+Let's run the expanded workflow with `-resume` so that we don't have to run the indexing step again.

 ```bash
 nextflow run hello-gatk.nf -resume
 ```

-Now we see the two processes being run:
+Now if we look at the console output, we see the two processes being run:

 ```console title="Output"
 N E X T F L O W  ~  version 24.02.0-edge